Bert Church High School: History

 Bert Church High School opened in 1983, becoming Airdrie's only high school.
 The school replaced George McDougall High School, which became a Junior High School.
 This arrangement lasted for four years, after which George McDougall reverted back to a high school to alleviate demand from Bert Church.
 Bert Church High School's namesake is Bert Church, who died in 1984.
 He was the son of one of Alberta's earliest settlers, W.J.
 Church, who arrived in 1890.
 Bert was a member of the rural school board of Calgary.

 Programs, courses, and clubs

 The school offers an assortment of clubs and courses for students to choose from.
 Musical programs at Bert Church include: concert choir, junior and senior concert band, as well as senior jazz band, which have performed for former Alberta Premier, Alison Redford.
 Bert Church also is noted for its drama, performing arts and technical theater courses, which put on winter and spring productions.

 Courses include mechanics, art, Aboriginal studies, photography, videography, and more.

 Bert Church Live Theatre

 Bert Church High School is noted for its 373-seat proscenium theatre which is used for both school productions, and professional productions.
-The theatre is also used as a teaching space for grade 9-12 drama classes.
+The theatre is also used as a teaching space for grade 10-12 drama and technical theatre classes.